ds-square/smart-vulnerabilities/README.md

 # Smart Vulnerabilities

-PoC for the paper "SoK: A Unified Data Model for Smart Contract Vulnerability Taxonomies" - Claudia Ruggiero, Pietro Mazzini, Emilio Coppa, Simone Lenti, Silvia Bonomi at ARES 2024
+PoC for the paper "SoK: A Unified Data Model for Smart Contract Vulnerability Taxonomies" - Claudia Ruggiero, Pietro Mazzini, Emilio Coppa, Simone Lenti, Silvia Bonomi at ARES 2024: Proceedings of the 18th International Conference on Availability, Reliability and Security

 Static website regenerated at each new commit that graphs entities saved in the database.